This post was last Updated on August 26, 2020

 Hello Harrie, tell us something about yourself

 Hello all.
 My name is Harrie Vangangelt.
 Already at the age of 60 (time is moving much too fast and of course still feeling 30, but that does not help of course, or does it?).
-Married to Marion and having two children in the age of 23 and 20.
-Living in the south east part of the Netherlands and working as Quality assurance engineer.
-Marion is working as quality analyst at a chemical lab (different company).
-So, just an average main stream family.
+Married to Marion and having two children between the age of 23 and 20.
+Living in the southeast part of the Netherlands and working as a Quality assurance engineer.
+Marion is working as a quality analyst at a chemical lab (different company).
+So, just an average mainstream family.
 Not so much to tell, except that if we go on holiday or to a beach, we choose for naturism, always.
 If fact…, as in the Netherlands, 10% of the Dutch people did try nude recreation at least once, still not extraordinary.
-So, still not main stream.
+So, still not mainstream.
 Sorry.